 - Launched a Research Operations program to support CFPB product owners through training and guidance.

-- Standardized privacy statements in English (recruiting and testing ) and Spanish (recruiting and testing ) to ensure users’ data are protected.
+- Standardized privacy statements in English ( and ) and Spanish ( and ) to ensure users’ data are protected.

 - Procured a usability testing platform with built-in user recruitment tools.

 - Released samples of moderator guides, reports, and screener language.

 - Created drop-in office hours with user research experts.